kevinmarino/Toasty-Roach/README.md

 - 👋 Hi, I’m @Toasty-Roach
 - 👀 I’m interested in ...
 Learning
 - 🌱 I’m currently learning ...
-PowerShell and Infoblox REST API
+More like attempting to learn Terraform, GitHub and anything else critical to imporoving my skills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Find me on the soccer filed

 <!---
 Toasty-Roach/Toasty-Roach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.